About Dr. Maya

 My clinical approach is rooted in three core values: alliance, respect, and empathy.

-• Respect: I treat all people with dignity and affirm all identities.
-As someone who is mixed-race, disabled, and multicultural, I deeply value inclusive care that honors lived experience.
-I also strongly support the neurodiversity movement and believe that neurodivergent people are the experts on their own needs.
+• Respect means honoring each person’s identity, culture, strengths, and experiences.
+As someone who is mixed-race, disabled, and multicultural, I understand the importance of feeling seen and understood.
+I am committed to providing affirming, inclusive care that recognizes the diversity of human experiences.
+I also strongly support the neurodiversity movement and believe that neurodivergent people are the experts on their own lives and needs.

 Licensure